-The Thai Massage style is based on gentle rocking, and repetitive and harmonic movements, stretches and traction of different body parts.
-Sometimes a whole session is done as one of continuous movement.
+This Thai Massage style is based on gentle rocking, and repetitive, harmonic movements, stretches, and traction of different body parts.
+Sometimes a whole session is carried out as one of continuous movement.
 As taught today, it is used as therapeutic work and it borrows from both Thai Massage and Osteopathy.

-Done well, it can improve fluidity, flow, and continuity in Thai massage sessions.
-One of the important therapeutic goals is to restore mobility, and to release the nervous system to be able to experience full relaxation of body and mind.
+A Rocking Thai Massage treatment can improve fluidity, flow, and continuity in Thai Massage sessions.
+One of the important therapeutic goals is to restore mobility and to release the receiver’s nervous system to be able to experience full relaxation of body and mind.

-There are quite a few teachers who are involved with Dynamic Thai Massage, Harmonics, or Rocking Thai Massage, such as David Lutt (France), Krishnataki (Greece), Thierry Bienfaisant (Belgium), Remco (Thailand), Till Heeg (Germany), Davor Haber (Croatia), Ralf Marzen (United Kingdom), just to name some examples.
+There are quite a few Thai Massage instructors who are involved with Dynamic Thai Massage, Harmonics, or Rocking, such as David Lutt (France), Krishnataki (Greece), Thierry Bienfaisant (Belgium), Remco (Thailand), Till Heeg (Germany), Davor Haber (Croatia), Ralf Marzen (United Kingdom), just to name some examples.